UGC 4599

 UGC 4599 is a low luminosity elliptical-like ring galaxy that is known for being the nearest galaxy of its type to Earth at 26.9 mpc.
-It superficially resemble a Hoags Object in sky imaging surveys.
+It superficially resemble a Hoag's Object in sky imaging surveys.
 Because of this, it has often been called Hoag-like or a Hoag analog.

 The galaxy likely appeared to be the shape it is today due to a major interacting between two galaxies at least 5 billion years ago.

 Morphology

 The center of the galaxy is nearly round and reddish.
 A luminous dominate blue ring surrounds the galaxy that is composed of a one-and-a-half turn spiral feature.
 On side of the spiral has star formation active in the form of nine detected Hii regions.